ceramicnetwork/docs-docusaurus/docs/protocol/js-ceramic/networking/data-feed-api.md

 In case your application drops a connection and needs to start where it dropped, Data Feed API could be resumed.
 Every event emitted by the Data Feed API contains `resumeToken` property.
 When initiating a connection, you might ask to emit entries after `resumeToken`.

-For example, your application got an entry containing `resumeToken: "1714742204565000000"` .
-When connecting, pass the token value as a query parameter:
+For example, your application got an entry containing `resumeToken: "1714742204565000000"`.
+When connecting, pass the token value as a query parameter to emit the entries after this checkpoint:

 ```javascript
 // ... same as a code snipped above